Inertia Pricing in Stochastic Electricity Markets: Introduction

-High price volatility caused by stochastic RES injections and market uncertainty, see \cite{ela2017electricity}, has raised the interest of the academic community in electricity pricing under uncertainty.
-The work in \cite{kuang2018pricing,dvorkin2019chance,mieth2020risk,ratha2019exploring} showed that wholesale electricity market designs can efficiently internalize the uncertainty of renewable generation resources and the reliability requirements of the system operator in the price formation process using \textit{chance constraints}.
-In contrast to previously proposed scenario-based stochastic electricity market approaches, see, e.g., \cite{wong2007pricing,pritchard2010single,morales2012pricing,kazempour2018stochastic}, chance-constrained market clearing avoids issues related to computational tractability, transparency, and per-scenario trade-offs and provides insights into commitment, energy and reserve pricing \cite{dvorkin2019chance}.
-However, the approaches in \cite{kuang2018pricing,dvorkin2019chance,mieth2020risk,ratha2019exploring} do not consider inertia services and requirements, which are important for RES-rich power systems because of their influence on commitment and dispatch decisions and, thus, on the resulting prices \cite{paturet2020economic}.

-The importance of inertia provision and pricing has been studied in recent literature, e.g, in \cite{poolla2020market,badesa2020pricing,paturet2020economic}.
-In \cite{poolla2020market}, the authors develop a market mechanism based on the Vickrey-Clarke-Groves payment rule, in which market participants bid to provide inertia.
-While \cite{poolla2020market} explicitly allows an economically efficient decentralized inertia allocation, this approach may lead to revenue inadequacy and does not capture the interdependencies with energy and reserve provision.
-Alternatively, \cite{badesa2020pricing} derives a joint marginal pricing scheme for inertia and frequency response services within a unit commitment approach using mixed-integer second-order conic optimization to model frequency-security constraints.
-Similarly, \cite{paturet2020economic} studies the procurement and pricing of inertia using a frequency-constrained unit commitment formulation, but omits market design considerations.
-Furthermore, while \cite{poolla2020market,badesa2020pricing,paturet2020economic} internalize inertia services into market-clearing mechanisms, they do not account for the stochasticity of RES injections, which is an indispensable attribute of RES-rich systems.
+The importance of virtual inertia provision and pricing has been studied in recent literature, e.g, in \cite{poolla2020market,badesa2020pricing,paturet2020economic}.
+In \cite{poolla2020market}, the authors develop a inertia pricing mechanism in the liberalized energy market based on the Vickrey-Clarke-Groves (VCG) payment rule, in which market participants bid to provide inertia.
+While \cite{poolla2020market} explicitly allows an economically efficient decentralized inertia allocation, this approach may leave the market operator with an inefficient surplus and does not capture the interdependencies with energy and reserve provision.
+Alternatively, \cite{badesa2020pricing} derives a joint marginal pricing scheme for inertia and multi-speed frequency response services (including first-order and second-order frequency regulations) based on a unit commitment model with multiple frequency-security constraints, i.e. controlling the rate of change of frequency (RoCoF), frequency nadir and frequency quasi-steady-state (q-s-s) within acceptable limits.
+Similarly, \cite{paturet2020economic} studies the procurement and pricing of inertia using a frequency-constrained unit commitment formulation while only RoCoF constraint is considered, and it designs and compares three pricing and payment schemes to ensure that all the inertia service providers receive non-negative profits.
+However, while \cite{poolla2020market,badesa2020pricing,paturet2020economic} internalize inertia services into market-clearing mechanisms, they do not account for the stochastic characteristic of RES injections, which is an indispensable attribute of RES-rich power systems.